playthegameoflife/prompthelper/README.md

 ### 2. Configure the Extension

-1. Click the Prompt Architect icon in your browser toolbar
+1. Click the Prompt Helper icon in your browser toolbar
 2. Navigate to the "Setup" tab
 3. Select your AI provider
 4. Enter your API key